It’s devastating to know that around 35 million children in America are exposed to adverse events that can lead to trauma.

 This chronic anxiety can manifest as panic attacks, phobias, and generalized anxiety disorder.
 It wreaks havoc on a person’s mental health and overall wellness.

 Anxiety is a common manifestation of repressed trauma.
 The unresolved fear and stress associated with past traumatic experiences can trigger anxiety disorders.
-By addressing and processing the repressed trauma, individuals can often alleviate their anxiety symptoms.
+By addressing and processing the repressed trauma through treatment, individuals can often alleviate their anxiety symptoms.

 5. Physical Symptoms and Health Issues